nachitog83/hubspot_api/README.md

 Flask jwt was used to login and persist users within the API.
 Users cannot access the API endpoints without being logged to the backend.

-Front End was first time with React, so it's very basic and lacks some common functions (such as hiding components based on users logged) due to time constrains.
+Front End was first time with React, so it's very basic and lacks some common features (such as hiding components based on users logged) due to time constrains.
 I plan on continuing developing the frondend client for fun purposes.